The new rules to leading people through changeby

 Good leaders change and great leaders transform, an approach many leaders are beginning to recognise during these VUCA times.

 Today’s leaders are also becoming aware of the importance of focusing on people, not processes when leading teams through turbulent times – and using real metrics to record productivity, profitability and customer satisfaction.
-‘The State of Leadership’ research found too much emphasis on process over people was one of the top reasons why change initiatives fail along with a lack of 'why' and a clear purpose for the change; and poor motivation and staff morale.

 Leaders are either being taught these change leadership skills needed to lead in today’s VUCA world or they are increasingly learning from experience, with organisations continuing to strengthen their investment in the tools leaders need to turn potential roadblocks into opportunities.